cab404/Chumroll/README.md

 simple example app is in `chumroll-example` module. i also use it in my project [phclient](https://github.com/cab404/phclient), where it proved itself reliable.

+to use it just add `compile 'com.cab404.chumroll:chumroll:1.0'` to your module dependencies

 pumpkins and overpowered anthro dogs are not included.